 1. Adopt a positive attitude

-2. Don’t live one weekend to another
+2. Don’t live from one weekend to another

-When I was working full time (before Maria was born) I used to wait impatiently for the weekend to relax and engage in something I liked.
-I just let my days slip away by simply by waiting on the weekend.
+When I was working full-time (before Mary was born), I used to wait impatiently for the weekend to come so I could relax and do something I liked.
+I just let my days pass by waiting for the weekend.

-We always wait on the big things to come through and in the process we totally oversee the little things.
+We always wait on the big things to come through and in the process, we totally oversee the little things.

 3. Take long and relaxing showers

-4. Wind down before bed time
+4. Wind down before bedtime

 5. Invest in personal relationships